Petraea/dagobah-training/sessions/03-production-basics/databases.md

 ---
 # Migrations

-The changes in DB model are captured incrementally in form of [atomic scripts](https://github.com/galaxyproject/galaxy/tree/dev/lib/galaxy/model/migrate/versions).
+The changes in DB model are captured incrementally in the form of [atomic scripts](https://github.com/galaxyproject/galaxy/tree/dev/lib/galaxy/model/migrate/versions).

 Each script can both upgrade and downgrade a DB.